jadjoubran/laravel5-angular-material-starter/readme.md

 Here's what I'm planning for the next releases

-- Json Web Tokens authentication
 - fix EditorConfig for PSR-2 in app/
 - even better support for 5.1 (start from 5.1)
+- jwt auth example (with seed)
 - Add tooltips sample
 - Speedup gulp watch
 - Sample route authentication (via $localStorage)
 - Gulp watch should not exit when it catches an error
-- Host repository on AWS or DO and remove gh pages example
+- Host repository on Heroku and remove gh pages example

 ## Changelog

+### v2.0.0
++ Json Web Tokens authentication based on https://scotch.io/tutorials/token-based-authentication-for-angularjs-and-laravel-apps

 ### v1.7.1
 + Installer script that installs all the required packages